4d/docs/website/translated_docs/es/REST/gettingStarted.md

 The REST server is included in 4D and 4D Server, it is automatically available in your 4D applications [once it is configured](configuration.md).

 This section is intended to help familiarize you with REST functionality by means of a simple example.
-We are going to:
+Vamos a:
 - create and configure a basic 4D application project
 - access data from the 4D project through REST using a standard browser.